enu-kuro/zku-week3/README.md

 ## 2. Explain what happens to the Merkle Tree in the MongoDB instance when you decide to leave a group.

-It changes corresponding leaf hash values to zero.
+It changes corresponding leaf hash values to zero in treeNodes table.
-It adds new root hash to TreeTootBatches item's roots key.
+It adds new root hash to corresponding item's roots key in TreeTootBatches table.

 ## 3. Take the screenshots of the responses and paste them to your assignment submission PDF.